 How does MIPS impact my reimbursements?

 At the end of each calendar year, eligible providers submit their relevant data to CMS and receive a MIPS score—ranging from 0-100 points—before the start of the payment year.
 That score determines the capped adjustment (either positive or negative) the clinician receives from Medicare two years later.
-For example, a provider’s 2020 score will affect his or her 2022 adjustment.
+For example, a provider’s 2022 score will affect their 2024 adjustment.

-If a therapist leaves during the year, will our clinic be penalized for their MIPS score?
+If a provider leaves during the year, will our clinic be penalized for their MIPS score?